Ami Haruna: Biography

-After COVID hit Los Angeles she became a famous streamer globally for the live streaming app 17LIVE she has won every event in USA since 2020 and won the title “Queen of Livit” and the best streamer award.
-Also had her billboard in Hollywood in 2021.
+After COVID hit Los Angeles she became a famous streamer globally for the live streaming app 17LIVE.
+She was the Top Streamer of US region in the app for three years, and won the title "Queen of Livit" every year and the best streamer award.

 Personal life

 Her grandfather is well known writer who has won the Akutagawa Prize and multiple awards.
 She has a son and a Pomeranian dog named Coconut.
 Haruna maintains her profile through Instagram and Facebook.
 She is fluent in English, Japanese and Korean.

+She was engaged to Kris Kristofferson's son Jesse in 2006.